-- If your child is sick less than 30 minutes after having a dose of amoxicillin, give them the same dose again. - If your child is sick more than 30 minutes after having a dose of amoxicillin, you do not need to give them another dose.
+- If your child is sick less than 30 minutes after having a dose of ampicillin, give them the same dose again. - If your child is sick more than 30 minutes after having a dose of ampicillin, you do not need to give them another dose.
 Wait until the next normal dose.

-If your child is sick again, seek advice from your family doctor, pharmacist, hospital doctor or nurse.
+If your child is sick again, seek advice from your GP, pharmacist or hospital.
+They will decide what to do based on your child's condition and the specific medicine involved.